razvan-chirita/typescript-backend/README.md

 How to start:
  - clone or download
- - install required third party (at the end)
+ - install required third party (see at the end of the readme)
- - `npm install`: instaleaza
+ - `npm install`: installs required npm packages
- - `npm run test`: porneste testele
+ - `npm run test`: runs tests
- - `npm run start`: porneste aplicatia local pe portul 8081
+ - `npm run start`: starts app on localhost on port 8081

 ## Known issues